Applied Choreographies

+\boldpar{Rule $ \did{C}{Recv}$} reduces a message reception, if the deployment permits the reception of a message on one of the branches in the receive term ($j \in I$).
+Recalling the corresponding rule $\did{\env}{Recv}$, this can happen only if the deployment $\env$ has a message for operation $o_j$ in the queue $\chanto{k}{\role A}{\role B}$.

+\boldpar{Rule $ {\did{C}{Eq}}$} closes $\to$ under the congruences $\equivC$ and $\swapC$.
+Structural congruence $\equivC$, reported in \cref{fig:chor_struct_eq}, is the smallest congruence supporting $\alpha$-conversion, recursion unfolding, and commutativity and associativity of parallel composition.
+The swap relation $\swapC$, reported in \cref{fig:chor_swap}, is the smallest congruence able to exchange the order of non-interfering concurrent actions.
+For example, provided $\pn$ returns the set of process names, Rule $\did{CS}{EtaEta}$ swaps two communications respectively enacted by completely disjoint processes.

+Rule $\did{C}{Eq}$ also enables the reduction of complete communications on $\prid{com}$ terms---see the last equivalence in \cref{fig:chor_struct_eq}, which unfolds a complete communication term into the two corresponding send and receive terms.

-Swapping instructions means that, even if a choreography defines a global order in which its processes shall send and receive their messages, this order can change at runtime.
-Despite this global change, we guarantee to preserve the order of messages between each couple of processes in a session.
-Rule $\did{C}{PStart}$ starts a new session by synchronising a partial choreography that requests to start a session with other choreographies that can accept the request.
-The premise of the rule $ \{\wtil {l.\role B} \} = \biguplus_i\{\wtil{l_i.\role B_i}\}$, where $\biguplus$ indicates the disjoint union of the list of located roles, requires that in the accepting choreographies the list of locations and their supported roles match the corresponding list of the request.
-The rest of the rule is similar to $\did {C} {Start}$.
-The choreographies accepting the request remain available afterwards, for reuse.
+\boldpar{Rule $ {\did{C}{PStart}}$} starts a new session by synchronising a partial choreography that requests to start a session with other choreographies that can accept the request.
+The premise of the rule $\{ \wtil{l.\role B} \} = \biguplus_i \{\wtil{l_i.\role B_i}\}_i$, where $\biguplus$ indicates the disjoint union of the list of located roles, requires that in the accepting choreographies the list of locations and their supported roles match the corresponding list of the request.
+The rest of the rule is similar to $\did{C}{Start}$.
+Here it is convenient that deployment transitions are specified by a separate set of rules, since the effect of starting a session using partial actions is equivalent to that of using a complete start term.
+The choreographies accepting the request remain available for subsequent reuses.